Prenatal Classes in London Ontario

-Prenatal classes in London, Ontario are an interactive, small group experience.
-See below for some topics covered.
+Prenatal classes in London, Ontario are an interactive, small group learning experience.

-Prenatal Classes are held on Saturdays or Sundays from 9:00am to 4:30pm.
+Prenatal Classes are held on typically on Saturdays (sometimes on Sundays from 9:30am to 5:30pm.
 Lunch is for an hour – bring a lunch, do take-out, or dine-in downtown.
-The day goes quickly and is actually fun!
+The day goes quickly and is fun!

 We meet at various locations in London, Ontario.
 Your confirmation email will provide more information about location and parking.